top of page

 filling out a form

-01 - Failing To Name A Beneficiary
+01 - Not Designating A Beneficiary

-02 - Forgetting To Update Beneficiaries
+02 - Neglecting To Update Beneficiaries

 03 - Naming A Minor (Or Their Guardian) As Beneficiary

-This article is a service of the Law Office of Keoni Souza, LLC, an estate planning law firm in Honolulu, Hawaii.
+This article is a service of the Law Office of Keoni Souza, an estate planning law firm in Honolulu, Hawai`i.
 We don’t just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
 That is why we offer a Family Wealth Planning Session, during which you will get more financially organized than you have ever been before and make all the best choices for the people you love.
 You can begin by contacting our office today to schedule a planning session and mention this article to find out how to get this $750 session at no charge.

 Disclaimer: All information on this website is for informational purposes only and is not legal advice.
 You should contact an attorney trained to work with families on estate planning matters regarding your specific situation.
 Use of and access to this website or any of the email links contained within the site do not create an attorney-client relationship between the Law Office of Keoni Souza, LLC, and any users or any other party.